 Arthritis Foundation’s Camp JAM provides teens an opportunity to learn more about arthritis, practice taking an active role in their health care, and connect with other teenagers with rheumatic disease during a fun overnight retreat.

 Arthritis Foundation’s Teen Retreat KAT-FISH Camp provides teens an opportunity to learn more about arthritis, practice taking an active role in their health care, and connect with other teenagers with rheumatic disease during a fun overnight retreat.

 Is this your child’s first time camping?
 If you have concerns, the About Kids Health article Sending Your Child to Camp provides strategies to plan ahead and help your child enjoy the experience.
 Teens should check out Planning for Time Away from Home to plan a new daily routine while camping over-night, and get the most out of their time away from home.

-Click here for the PDF version of our full Summer Camp directory.
+Click here for a PDF of Seattle Children’s Adaptive Sports directory.